The chore app for kids & families

 Do my kids need their own phones?

 Nope.
-You can run the whole family from your device — add each kid, set their tasks, and tick things off as they get done.
-If they do have their own phone or tablet, even better: pop the app on it and they get their own view of tasks, points and rewards.
-Mix and match works too — some kids on their own device, some on yours.
+You can run the whole family from your device.
+If they do have their own phone or tablet, even better — they get their own view of tasks, points and rewards.

 Is my kids' data safe?